- Advice on Overwintering Koi & Fish Ponds

 In any frozen pond it’s important to release any build up of noxious gases by if at all possible by maintaining a small hole in the ice layer.
 BUT don’t crash and bang the ice layer to achieve this.

-To vent the pond of noxious gases that build up under the ice surface consider using a simple low cost floating device that keeps a hole open.
+To vent the pond of noxious gases that build up under the ice surface consider using a simple low cost floating device that keeps a hole open for overwintering koi.

 Floating Ice Preventer

-There are simple low cost pond water floating devices that allow a hole in the koi pond water ice surface to be maintained to allow these noxious gases to escape from pond water.
+There are simple low cost pond water floating devices that allow a hole in the koi pond water ice surface to be maintained to allow these noxious gases to escape from pond water whilst overwintering koi.
 There are also low wattage (100 Watts) “pond heaters” that maintain a hole in the ice surface.

-In South Africa where we have many swimming pools suitable for swimming in summer but damn cold in winter heat is conserved by floating the equivalent of strong bubble-wrap on the pond surface.
+In the US where we have many swimming pools suitable for swimming in summer but damn cold in winter heat is conserved by floating the equivalent of strong bubble-wrap on the pond surface.
 This technique can quite easily be adapted to conserve heat in a winter koi pond and the koi will probably benefit from this approach.

 A golden rule… don’t feed koi, or gold fish in winter.
 Just don’t!